chrislacy/LauncherJellyBean/readme.md

 #### Known Issues: ####

 1).
-Adding certain Widgets will cause a crash.
-For example, try adding the 3x3 Messaging Widget.
+Adding certain Widgets will cause a NullPointerException.
+For example, try adding the stock "3x3 Messaging" widget on a Galaxy Nexus.

-2).
-Adding certain Widgets will not work.
-For example, try adding the 3x3 Gmail widget.
-This will appear to work, with the permission dialog displaying, and the Gmail app loading so you can select the account and folder to display.
-However, once that selection is made, the widget fails to appear, and the App Drawer comes back on screen.